Introduction: How long has it been since you were “truly busy”?

 Participate in interest groups or book clubs;

-4. Accept moderate idleness: Don't treat "relaxation" as an enemy
+4. Embrace moderate leisure: don't treat "relaxation" as an enemy

 Appropriate rest and entertainment are necessary means to restore energy;

-The key is to actively choose "idleness," rather than passively accepting "emptiness."
+The key is: actively choose "idleness," rather than passively accept "emptiness."

-Conclusion: People can occasionally "lie flat," but cannot remain "paralyzed" forever
+Conclusion: One can occasionally "lie flat," but cannot always be "paralyzed."

-This world is never afraid of you being slow, but is afraid of you stopping.
+This world is never afraid of your slowness, but is afraid of your stopping.

-You can allow yourself to be lazy occasionally, but you cannot let yourself sink forever.
+You can allow yourself to be lazy occasionally, but cannot let yourself sink forever.

 The best state of life is not "running desperately," nor is it "completely lying flat," but finding your own rhythm, neither over-consuming nor completely stagnating.